March 31, 1930, a date that will live in…minor notoriety?

 And everyone lived happily ever after.

-Well, no. All those Catholic dudes are long since dead, and while March 31, 1930 is the day the code was formally adopted true censorship didn’t truly come to Hollywood until 1934.
+Well, no. All those Catholic dudes are long since dead, and while March 31, 1930, is the day the code was formally adopted full-on censorship didn’t truly come to Hollywood until 1934.
 By that point, The Great Depression had caused film attendance to plummet 40% from the start of the decade and nearly one-third of the nation’s movie theaters had closed their doors for good.
-Then the Archbishop of Philadelphia called on the city’s Christians to boycott all movies (because, you know, sin), causing ticket sales to drop by as much as 20%.
+Then the Archbishop of Philadelphia called on the city’s Christians to boycott all movies, causing ticket sales to drop by as much as 20%.
 If other Archbishops around the country followed his lead the studios would feel the pain.

 Thus, the so-called Hays Code became the official and crucially enforceable law of the land in 1934.
 All movies had to be approved by Hays’ office (called the Production Code Authority) before shooting could begin, and the PCA maintained approval over the final product.
 Any theaters caught exhibiting a non-PCA approved film faced a significant fine.